 Episode 3: On Democracy with Jessica Gottlieb

 In this episode of Bush School Uncorked, Professors Gregory Gause and Justin Bullock discuss democracy and democratic erosion with Professor Jessica Gottlieb.
-Professor Gottlieb is an expert in developing democracies, much of her work focuses on understanding how young democracies, throughout Africa, engage in governance activities.
+Professor Gottlieb is an expert in developing democracies, and much of her work focuses on understanding how young democracies throughout Africa engage in governance activities.
 She is also currently engaged in a cross-university teaching collaboration which examines the prevalence of democratic erosion throughout the world.

 Episode 2: Education in Texas

-In this episode, Bush School Professors Justin Bullock and Gregory Gause host Professors Lori Taylor and Ann Bowman to discuss education, education policy in Texas, issue concerning state governance, and the upcoming elections.
+In this episode, Bush School Professors Justin Bullock and Gregory Gause host Professors Lori Taylor and Ann Bowman to discuss education, education policy in Texas, issues concerning state governance and the upcoming elections.